 Subject: Yale heart study

-” I found a reference to your work at Yale on the Heart Sisters website run by Carolyn Thomas.
+” I found a reference to your work at Yale University on the Heart Sisters site run by Carolyn Thomas.
 I keep in touch with Carolyn as I am interested in her work and admire her greatly.
 Since I am referring to her site, I am copying this correspondence to her.

 “I am a psychologist who runs a cardiac rehabilitation workshop for heart patients.
 Being a heart patient myself, I took up this work after my bypass surgery 16 years and five months ago – hey, who’s counting? 🙂

 “Only last night, I was running a session where a group member told me that he had not called the ambulance while experiencing heart attack symptoms at work because he had been “embarrassed”.
 He did not want to be embarrassed in front of his workmates!

 “We may consider this odd, but I have been in a similar situation, and so too have many of my audiences over the years.